 Cinnamon possesses antimicrobial properties which help in fighting against oral bacteria as well.
 Oral bacteria is the main cause of tooth decay, mouth infections and even bad breath.
 Cinnamon combats it naturally and is also high in calcium, which supports the development and maintenance of strong teeth.

 With fall in full swing, there’s never been a better time to spice things up a bit and take full advantage of these superfood health benefits!
-You can find cinnamon in our Beetroot Blend, Cacao Turmeric Blend, Chili Turmeric Blend and Turmeric Blend.
+You can find cinnamon in our Beetroot Blend, Cacao Turmeric Blend, and Turmeric Blend.
 Simply stir up a mug or add a teaspoon to smoothies and oatmeal as an easy way to boost your breakfast and add more wellness to your day.

 Like learning about the health benefits behind our blends?
 You might like: 7 health benefits of Reishi.